 You're not required to reserve the name of your business before submitting an application to form a foreign LLC in North Carolina, but it is recommended so that someone else doesn't take it.
 The name of your LLC in your home state may not always be available.
 If the name is taken, then you'll need to register a Doing Business As (DBA) name with the North Carolina SOS.

 The North Carolina SOS will require the following:

 - Name of the registered agent and their address

 - Names, titles, and business addresses of managers

 The North Carolina SOS charges a filing fee of $250 and requires all LLCs to have a registered agent.

 If you need help registering a North Carolina Foreign LLC, you can post your legal need ;on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.